Integrate Algolia with Statamic

 Working with JavaScript and Algolia

 To make things super speedy, you can talk to Algolia directly from the front end of your site using JavaScript.
-This way, you bypass the server for search requests, which can make your search as fast as flipping a light switch.
+This way, you bypass the server for search requests and searching becomes even faster.

 Algolia has a JavaScript API client that helps you with this.
 It’s designed to work smoothly with Algolia and comes with benefits like automatic retries and batching for fewer API calls.